mmajrash4/2023assignment3/README.md

 * A set of Messages that the GameActor can reply with
 * SpinningDuck, a sample tank Actor

-But there is still some work for you to do.
+But there is still some work for you to do -- see the tasks below.

+First, though, a little about the tanks/players.
 Each Player is an Actor.
-You'll need to define classes for them, and have `Main` ask the actor system to create them.
+To define a new kind of tank AI, you'd need to define classes for them, and have `Main` ask the actor system to create them.
 An example, `SpinningDuck` is provided.
 Take a look at it to see how to work with Actors and sending messages.